 CISO | Top Roles and Responsibilities

-Many people mistakenly think a CISO (Chief Information Security Officer) is simply head of technical security operations – sort of an IT manager – and that’s the extent of their role.
+Many people mistakenly think a CISO (Chief Information Security Officer) is simply the head of technical security operations – sort of an IT manager – and that’s the extent of their role.
 The truth is that while CISOs must be tech-savvy, their responsibilities demand much more.
 They must be excellent communicators and leaders, as well as incredibly good at understanding the big picture.
 In this article, we’ll explore some of the top responsibilities that belong to an organization’s CISO and discuss how an information security program can help.

 They must be excellent communicators and leaders, as well as incredibly good at understanding the big picture.
 In this article, we’ll explore some of the top responsibilities that belong to an organization’s CISO and discuss how an information security program can help.